Is San Antonio Poet Laureate Fired? Who is Nephtalí De León?

 The statement outlines the poet laureate’s role in upholding values, including denouncing racism and dismantling oppressive barriers, while using creative poetic expression to unite communities.
 The department said de Leon’s recent poems conflicted with the city’s values and the city’s poet laureate role, leading to the termination of his contract.

-See also Blue Box Chapter 111 Release Date and Time, Countdown, When Is It Coming Out?
+See also Invasion Season 2 Episode 4 Release Date and Time, Countdown, When is it Coming Out?

 De León was fired just four months into his originally planned three-year term.
 The controversy came to light through two separate letters — one from the city and state poet laureate and the other from a group of poets and educators.